arungudelli/angularjswiki/content/en/flexlayout/fxLayout.md

 We will go through each and every `fxLayout` values and play around with them.

 Flex items are the children of a flex container.
 They are positioned along a main axis and a cross axis.
 The main axis is horizontal by default, so the items flow into a row.

+{{% alert note%}}
+If you are not giving any value to the fxLayout.
+The layout will be row. fxLayout default value is row.
+{{% /alert %}}

 ## fxLayout row